-Siel Bleu Ireland has been able to continue to achieve its mission to provide affordable and accessible exercise programmes for all members of Ireland's older population and for people living with chronic disease and with physical or intellectual disabilities, to ensure they live full and independent lives.
-These online programmes have allowed participants to exercise from the safety of their own home throughout the Covid19 pandemic.
-Participants have joined these online exercise programmes from throughout Ireland and from twelve different countries throughout the world.
+Through its work, Siel Bleu Ireland has been able to continue to achieve its mission to provide affordable and accessible exercise programmes for all members of Ireland's older population and for people living with chronic disease and with physical or intellectual disabilities, to ensure they live full and independent lives.
+These online programmes have allowed participants to exercise from the safety of their own home throughout the Covid 19 pandemic.
+In 2021, this online offering was further developed into a paid subscription model that can cater for participants irrespective of where they live in Ireland or even beyond our shores.